 - travel really well in school lunches.

-Use a different protein powder flavor – Feel free to go crazy here.
-If you wanna change it up all-together and not go the birthday cake route, that’s fine with me!
+- Use a different protein powder flavor - Feel free to go crazy here.
 Try a chocolate protein powder or any of the other crazy fun flavors out there.

 Protein Balls FAQs